Brown Stringybark Woodland

 The Brown Stringybark woodland appears in south eastern Australia including in the Fleurieu peninsula of South Australia.
 The tree storey is dominated by Eucalyptus Baxteri, commonly known as Brown Stringybark.

-The list below is sourced from the a fact sheet: Brown Stringy Bark (Eucalypus baxteri) +/- Pink Gum E. fasciculosa +/- Cup Gum (E. cosmophylla) Low Woodland provided by the Department of Environment and Natural Resources, Government of South Australia.
+The list below is sourced from the the short list fact sheet: Brown Stringy Bark (Eucalypus baxteri) +/- Pink Gum E. fasciculosa +/- Cup Gum (E. cosmophylla) Low Woodland provided by the Department of Environment and Natural Resources, Government of South Australia.
 The list is divided into woodland canopy: trees and tree shrubs, and types of understorey: shrubs, sedges and rushes, grasses, herbs, ground cover, and climbers.
 Each entry lists the scientific name first and common name second.
+The long list fact sheet contains a complete inventory of plant species found in the Brown Stringy Bark Low Woodland.

 Trees